Pod memory hog exec

 Chaos kill commands

-It defines kill command that is set to exhaust the resources.
-Ypu can tune it using the CHAOS_KILL_COMMAND
+Kill command set to exhaust the resources.
+Tune it by using the CHAOS_KILL_COMMAND environment variable.

 # provide the chaos kill command used to kill the chaos process